thephpleague/flysystem/docs/guides/deterministic-programming.md

 ## Filesystems are slow.

 In general, filesystem interaction is slow.
-Every operation operation that hits the disc in one way or another is slow.
+Every operation that hits the disc in one way or another is slow.
 While some operations absolutely require filesystem interaction, there's a number of cases where filesystem operations can be prevented in order to eliminate the associated penalties.